Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     ```

     This process may take quite a while depending on the number of indexes and
     the data size.
-You will return to the command prompt when finished.
+You will be returned to the command prompt when the script
+    is finished.

 4. (Optional to save space) Now that the BSON image is fully restored to PSMDB
    3.x you can remove the BSON dump.
 Be sure to keep the max applied GTID